Health & Safety Procedures

 Guest Health and Safety Measures

-In accordance with the CDC’s recommendations, face coverings are required during your visit.
+By federal mandate, all guests and crewmembers in Federal buildings and on Federal lands (including the visitor complex) are required to wear a cloth face covering.
 Face coverings should fit snugly, covering both your mouth and nose.
-Please wear a face covering while at the visitor complex, except while eating.
+Face covering are required to be worn while at the visitor complex, except while eating.
 If needed, face coverings will be available for purchase at the front entrance.
+Guests without masks will not be allowed entry to Kennedy Space Center Visitor Complex.

 All guests are required to undergo temperature screenings upon arrival at Kennedy Space Center Visitor Complex.
 Based on guidance from health authorities, anyone displaying a temperature of 100.4 F will not be allowed entry; those in their party will not be allowed entry either.